Green's function method for the single-particle resonances in a deformed Dirac equation: Formalism

-Note that the single-particle energy in Eq.~(\ref{Eq:DDirac}) is shifted with respect to $M$ compared to that in Eq.~(\ref{Eq:DiracEq}).
+with $\hat{j}=\sqrt{2j+1}$.
+Note that the single-particle energy in Eq.~(\ref{Eq:DDirac}) is shifted by $M$ with respect to that in Eq.~(\ref{Eq:DiracEq}).
 The couplings among different channels in Eq.~(\ref{Eq:DDirac}) are governed by the deformed potentials,

 In the practical calculations, we have to truncate the partial-wave expansion and we denote $N$ to represent the number of partial waves to be included.
+Note that in Refs.~\cite{PRC1987Price,PRC2010LiZP_81_034311,PRC2015Xu_92_024324}, a coupled-channel Dirac equation is also solved in the coordinate space for deformed nuclei.